jlgerber/cpp_happy_fun_time/session_17/session17.md

 And lets use this function in main.

 First we are going to need to create a thread.
 We do this with the ```std::thread``` constructor, which can take a function.
 Once we create a thread, its payload starts running.
-Next, we need to get the main thread to wait for t1 to finish.
+Next, we need to get the main thread to wait for t1 tofinish.
 We do this by calling ```join``` on the thread.
 You may only call join once on a thread.
-Otherwise, you will crash your program.
+Otherwise, you willcrash your program.
 This isn't a problem in our trivial examples, but it can be in longer programs.
 In order to help you out, threads provide the  ```joinable``` method to test for this.

 A thread may also be ```detatched``` instead of joined, if you have no need to synchronize execution.
 However, if your main thread finishes before your detatched thread, your program will terminate.
 ```

 int main() {